tedeh/jayson/README.md

 *Since v3.6.4*

 Experimental websocket client that wraps around an `isomorphic-ws` instance.
 Will listen to every received (JSON) message and see if it matches any of the currently outstanding requests made, in which case the callback of that outstanding request will fire.
 If you do not provide the `timeout` option it will wait forever.
-Has a promise-based equivalent receiving the same options, and a companion jayson server where you can find an example and more information.
+Has a promise-based equivalent receiving the same options, and a [companion jayson server](#serverwebsocket) where you can find an example.

 Has the following options: